-Second: Be aware of your own motivation.
+Second: Be aware of your own motivations.
+What's driving your beliefs?
+Are they really yours?
 Unacknowledged emotions can be a major roadblock to problem resolution.
-When you feel upset or angry you might fight over an issue that’s not even important.
+When we feel threatened, we will often fight over an issue that’s not even really important.

 Third: You must have open communication.
 In the beginning, ask for what you want and then LISTEN to what the other person has to say.